Accelerated Master of Arts in Speech-Language Pathology

 - For a cumulative GPA below 3.0: Students may be admitted with provisional status with monitoring by the Advising Committee.

 - During Year 5 (and beyond), performance must meet the academic standing and student performance expectations outlined in the MA SLP handbook or the consequences detailed in the handbook will be enacted (e.g., remediation plan created).

 - If the baccalaureate degree is not completed at the end of Year 4, the student will not be permitted to enroll in courses for graduate credit toward the master’s degree until the baccalaureate degree has been conferred.

 - Students should complete all requirements for the Accelerated M.A. within 1-1.5 years of receiving the bachelor’s degree.
 If unforeseen circumstances prevent the timely completion of the master’s degree, the student must consult with their graduate advisor to develop an alternative plan for completion

 Accelerated M.A.
 Sample Academic Plan.

 Please consult with an advisor for an individual program plan.
-Students will apply to the Accelerated M.A. program during the spring semester of their third year.
+Students will apply to the Accelerated M.A. program during the spring semester (Jan 15th deadline) of their third year.
+Students complete their undergraduate degree at the end of the spring term in Year 4.
+If progression criteria is met, students will be admitted and begin their graduate coursework in the summer following undergraduate degree conferral.
 Please see the admissions tab of the catalog for further details.

 |ENGL 101||3||ENGL 102||3|